Skip to main content

 This program encompasses the study of ancient and modern peoples, languages, literatures, cultures, and societies of the Near and Middle East.

-This program encompasses the study of ancient and modern peoples, languages, literatures, cultures, and societies of the Near and Middle East.
+This program encompasses the study of ancient and modern peoples, languages, literatures, cultures, arts, politics, and societies of the Near and Middle East.
 Languages include Akkadian, Arabic, Aramaic, Armenian, Babylonian, Egyptian, Hebrew, Iranian, Persian, Sumerian, Turkish, and Yiddish.
-The program has three major fields of study: ancient Near Eastern studies, Jewish history and culture, and histories and cultures of Muslim societies.
+The program has four major fields of study: Ancient Near Eastern studies, Armenian and East Christian studies, Jewish History and Culture, and Histories and Cultures of Muslim Societies.

 You will work with a world-renowned faculty and unparalleled resources in the various fields of Near Eastern studies with the Harvard library system, museums, and centers of learning.
 You will have the opportunity to study abroad.
 Previous field trip destinations include Israel, Morocco, Turkey, Tunis, Rome, and Germany.